 Trimco’s Healthy Hardware has an Antimicrobial Property

 Trimco’s Healthy Hardware touch surface products are manufactured with CuVerro’s specially formulated copper alloy that is the only class of surface solid material that is registered with the U.S. Environmental Protection Agency (EPA) to actively kill bacteria.
-In between cleanings, the copper alloy has been proven to kill 99.9% of infectious bacteria* like E coli, MRSA and Staph.
+In between cleanings, the copper alloy has proven to kill 99.9% of infectious bacteria* like E coli, MRSA and Staph.
 The antimicrobial properties of copper alloy is not a new discovery, yet science has finally discovered how copper is able to kill bacteria.

 How Does Copper Neutralize the Bacteria